cozy/cozy-stack/docs/move-design.md

 The token exchanges are inspired by OAuth 2.0, but don't follow OAuth 2.0 as it would have made the user experience really awkwards with lots of redirections and meaningless screens.
-The confirmation mail is really important, as it is a safeguard if the worflows are not as robust as I think they are.
+The confirmation mail is really important, as it is a safeguard if the worflows are not as robust as we think they are.

 ## Source instance

 Exporting the data from a Cozy was a feature already implemented in the stack.
-The user can ask an export of their Cozy: the stack will send a mail with a link, and after the following the link, the user can download the data as a zip.
-If the VFS takes a lot of space, the zip will be split in several parts.
+The user can ask an export of their Cozy: the stack will send a mail with a link, and after following the link, the user can download the data as a zip.
+If the VFS ([Virtual File System](./files.md#virtual-file-system)) takes a lot of space, the zip will be split in several parts.

 When an export if part of a move, the instance is blocked to avoid any change that could increase the risk of inconsistencies during the move.